-We spent the last day of summer exploring the old town of Korčula, Croatia.
+Happiness is found in simple pleasures.
+On the last day of summer, we explored the old town of Korčula, Croatia.
 In the process, we made a few friends with the help of a rice cake.

 (Cover Photo: A View of Old Town Korčula | Tricia A. Mitchell)

 It was the last day of summer, and Tricia and I were taking full advantage of the bountiful sunshine to investigate the mysteries of Korčula’s old town, a former Venetian outpost.

 During more volatile times on the Adriatic, the city was used to spy on the nearby city-state of Ragusa (Dubrovnik) and the activities of its arch-nemesis, the Ottoman Empire.